stcorp/harp/doc/harpmerge.rst

 harpmerge
 ==========

-Combine multiple products from files or directories by appending them accross the time dimension and storing the result into a single output file.
+Combine multiple products from files or directories by appending them across the time dimension and storing the result into a single output file.

 ::